 Key skills are formally taught in a number of specific compulsory modules which cover presentation and scientific writing skills (D1); library and other information skills (D2); and IT skills (D3).
 Problem solving skills (D6) are encouraged in many laboratory and field work classes at all stages.
-Management of workload in order to meet deadlines (D4) is promoted by means of a strict coursework timetable (students are encouraged to complete their own Gantt charts which are included in the course handbooks), whilst teamworking skills (D5) are developed by group exercises in a number of modules (e.g. in the Stage 3 Biology Field Course & Collection Project).
+Management of workload in order to meet deadlines (D4) is promoted by means of a strict coursework timetable (students are encouraged to complete their own Gantt charts which are included in the course handbooks), whilst teamworking skills (D5) are developed by group exercises in a number of modules (e.g. in the laboratory and fieldcourse modules).
 Many of these and other modules also provide opportunities for students to improve their problem solving abilities (D6) and to extend their communication, library, IT, and time management skills (D1-D4).
-The application of these skills (D1-D6) is integral to the Stage 3 Experimental Research Project and Biological library project.

 The learning of these skills by practice with or without assessment is embedded in the degree at all Stages and in the great majority of modules, though there are also specific modules at each stage that either teach or practice many of these skills.
 Students must submit regular reports on their laboratory work, as well as dissertations and literature reviews; individual verbal presentations are assessed; formative feedback is given.
-The development of C1-6 is a key part of project and fieldwork activities.
+The development of D1-6 is a key part of project and fieldwork activities.